-Shannon Jacque, Coordinator of Section 504 & Dyslexia Services
+Shannon White, Coordinator of Section 504 & Dyslexia Services

 Section 504 — Just what exactly is it?
 Every school district addresses Section 504 in a different manner.
 School districts do have the right and responsibility to establish their own policies and procedures for implementing Section 504.

 What follows are answers to basic questions pertaining to the implementation of Section 504 in Pflugerville Independent School District.

 Section 504 is a part of the Rehabilitation Act of 1973 that prohibits discrimination based upon disability.
 Section 504 is an anti-discrimination, civil rights statute that requires the needs of students with disabilities to be met as adequately as the needs of the non-disabled are met.
 Section 504 states that: "No otherwise qualified individual with a disability in the United States, as defined in section 706(8) of this title, shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance...."
 [29 U.S.C. §794(a), 34 C.F.R. §104.4(a)].

 To be covered under Section 504, a student must be "qualified" (which roughly equates to being between 3 and 22 years of age, depending on the program as well as state and federal law, and must have a disability) [34 C.F.R. §104.3(k)(2)].

 Who is an "individual with a disability"?

 "An individual with a disability means any person wh